micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 ## Personas and delivery methodology

+Working on a data science project, the starting point is to define the personas involved.

 To simplify, there are three key actors
 - **data scientist**: conduct analytical experiments
 - **data engineer**: turn the data science experimentation into a tool